 - Is the all-in monthly cost meaningfully lower than the weekly alternatives you would otherwise consider?

-If all three answers are yes, the generic story is real for you right now.
-If one is no, the generic story is real eventually — not today.
-Conflating those two situations is the mistake.
+Three yeses, and the generic story is real for you right now.
+One no, and it's real eventually — not today.
+Treating those two as the same thing is the mistake almost everyone makes.

-For Korean readers specifically, as of April 2026: the approval pipeline is credible, the clinic conversation is still Saxenda-flavored, and total monthly cost isn't yet a public number.
-Plan around that, not around a rumor.
+For Korean readers specifically, as of April 2026: the approval pipeline is credible, the clinic conversation is still Saxenda-flavored, and total monthly cost isn't a public number yet.
+Plan around that — not around a rumor.

 What to verify before prescribing or buying